yt-project/yt_idv/docs/coordinate_systems.rst

 Add support to the rendering pipeline
 *************************************

-A number of changes are requirer related to the rendering pipeline for the ``block_rendering`` shader program.
+A number of changes are required related to the rendering pipeline for the ``block_rendering`` shader program.
 In order to avoid shader code duplication for different coordinate systems and also avoid overly branching code within the shader itself, pre-processor directives are used to provide switches between shader behavior for different coordinate systems.